-This article was featured on the Natural Parent Magazine’s home page for the month of March – view the original article here.
+This article was featured on the Natural Parent Magazine’s home page for a full month – view the original article here.

 The passion: What inspired you to set up your business?

 Growing up, I had always felt different.
 Perhaps it was the single mother, diverse cultural background, or my hippy, motorcycle-riding Dad.
 Back then, it seemed like those things made me ‘weird’.
 I was an only child, and a deep thinker – an awkward combination that led to a pervasive sense of shyness and isolation.

 Jump to many years later, well into my 40s, now with three children, actively recovering from earlier traumas, I had still never once fit into mainstream mothers’ groups.
 It was crystal clear that many new mums felt similarly isolated and disconnected.
 The powerful combination of social shifts, physical depletion, and emotional changes that parenthood brings often leaves women feeling lost and thinking, “where did my life go?”.

 I sense many of us yearn for an experience akin to washing clothes together down by the river, but with our women friends and sisters in scattered locations, being slaves to complex schedules, we often miss out on regular get-togethers.

 Although becoming a mother seems to write a new story on our hearts in indelible ink, there is still only one obscure and little-used word for it: matrescence.
 I find it strange that we don’t have a common language for such a momentous thing in a woman’s life.